Wal33D/manic_vscode_extension/docs/map-editor-guide.md

 - Pick a tile from the map to use as current paint color
 - Automatically switches back to paint tool after picking

+### 🪄 Magic Wand Tool
+- Select all connected tiles of the same type
+- Click on any tile to select all connected similar tiles
+- Great for selecting regions quickly

+### 🔲 Lasso Tool
+- Freehand selection tool
+- Click and drag to draw selection outline
+- Double-click or press Escape to complete selection

+### ⭕ Ellipse Selection
+- Create elliptical selections
+- Click and drag to define ellipse bounds
+- Useful for selecting circular areas

+### 🔺 Polygon Selection
+- Create polygonal selections with multiple vertices
+- Click to add vertices
+- Double-click or press Escape to complete polygon

 ## Controls

 ### Mouse Controls